libjpmul/libjpmul-configurator/README.md

 libjpmul-Configurator is a minimal graphical user interface to alter configuration parameters of [libjpmul](https://github.com/libjpmul/libjpmul/) at runtime.
 It is easily integrated with any application using libjpmul.

 # Getting started
-## Step 1: Get libJPMul-Configurator
+## Step 1: Get libjpmul-Configurator
 [Click here to download the source archive](https://github.com/libjpmul/libjpmul-configurator/archive/master.zip)

 [Click here to download the packaged library](https://github.com/libjpmul/libjpmul-configurator/blob/master/build/libjpmul-configurator.jar)